-Identification Cards (BLASTER CARD)
+Identification Cards (Blaster Card Office)

-Blaster Cards are made in the Student Activities Office in the Parker Student Center, and all new students must have a card made as soon as possible after they enroll.
-Each semester the Student Activities Office issues RTD Bus Pass stickers for student ID's.
+All new students must have a Blaster Card made as soon as possible after they enroll.
+The Blaster Card office also issues RTD College Passes, which allow students to ride RTD buses and light rail free of charge.
 Students can replace lost, stolen, or damaged Blaster Cards for a small fee.

-The Blaster Card can be used as a debit card to make purchases at all campus food service facilities, to check material out of the CSM Library, to make purchases at the campus residence halls, and may be required to attend various CSM campus activities.
+The Blaster Card can be used for student meal plans, to check material out of the Arthur Lakes Library, to access certain electronic doors, and may be required to attend various campus activities.